torsteingrindvik/bevy-vfx-bag/README.md

 }
 ```

+## Limitations

+- You can only use a single camera as the source for effects.
+- You cannot change the order of applied effects at runtime- this is decided by plugin insertion order when making the `App`.
+- You can toggle effects off/on at runtime- but the shaders will still run.
+They simply pass through the input image to the output, but this requires a texture sample.
+Therefore there is likely a slight performance cost for added-but-disabled effects.

 ## Examples

-All videos are captured from running the [examples](https://github.com/torsteingrindvik/bevy-vfx-bag/tree/main/examples).
+All videos below are captured from running the [examples](https://github.com/torsteingrindvik/bevy-vfx-bag/tree/main/examples).

 Do `cargo r --example` in this repository to get a list of examples you may run.
 Some examples use keyboard/mouse input to change parameters at runtime as well.